woodwardjd/simple2quicken/README.md

 # simple2quicken

+__Note:__ Simple now supports Quicken Web Connect, so no need to use this anymore (checked 2015-01-14).

 A simple command line tool for converting [Simple](http://simple.com) CSV exported transactions into the QIF format suitable for import into Quicken.

 ## Usage